CZ-NIC/knot-resolver/daemon/README.rst

 Dynamic configuration
 ^^^^^^^^^^^^^^^^^^^^^

-Knowing that the the configuration is a valid Lua script enables you to write dynamic rules, and also avoid additional configuration templating.
-One example is to differentiate between internal and external interfaces based on environment variable.
+Knowing that the the configuration is a Lua in disguise enables you to write dynamic rules, and also avoid repetition and templating.
+This is unavoidable with static configuration, e.g. when you want to configure each node a little bit differently.

 .. code-block:: lua

 	if hostname() == 'hidden' then
-		net.listen(net.eth0)
+		net.listen(net.eth0, 5353)
 	else
-		net.listen(net.eth1.addr[1])
+		net = { '127.0.0.1', net.eth1.addr[1] }
 	end

 Another example would show how it is possible to bind to all interfaces, using iteration.